Discretionary Overdraft Privilege Policy

 It is the policy of FirstBank Southwest (“Bank”) to comply with all applicable laws and regulations and to conduct business in accordance with applicable safety and soundness standards.

 Overdraft privilege is not a line of credit.
 However, if you overdraw your account, we will have the discretion to pay the overdraft, subject to the limit of your overdraft privilege and the amount of the overdraft fee.
+Overdraft fees are limited to five (5) items per day.
 The Bank is not obligated to pay any item presented for payment if your account does not contain sufficient available funds.
 Any discretionary payment (or other negotiation or processing) by the Bank of any non-sufficient funds check or other item does not obligate or create an agreement or course of dealing for FirstBank Southwest to pay any additional non-sufficient funds check or item or to provide prior notice of its decision to refuse to pay any additional non-sufficient funds check or item.

 The Bank will have the discretion to pay overdrafts within the overdraft privilege limits, but payment by the Bank is a discretionary courtesy and not a right of the account holder or an obligation of the Bank.
-This privilege for consumer checking or savings accounts will generally be limited to a maximum of $300, $500, $1,000, or $1,500 overdraft (negative) balance.
+Depending on the account type, this privilege for consumer checking accounts will generally be limited to a maximum of $300, $500, $1,000, or $1,500 overdraft (negative) balance.
 This privilege for commercial accounts will generally be limited to a maximum of $1,500 overdraft (negative) balance.
-Of course, any and all fees and charges, including without limitation the non-sufficient funds fees (as set forth in our fee schedules and deposit account agreement and disclosure), will be included as part of this maximum amount.
+Of course, any and all fees and charges, including the non-sufficient funds fees (as set forth in our fee schedules and deposit account agreement and disclosure), will be included as part of this maximum amount.

 Again, while the Bank will have the discretion to pay overdrafts on accounts in good standing (as described above), any such payment is a discretionary courtesy, and not a right of the account holder or an obligation of the Bank.
 FirstBank Southwest, in its sole and absolute discretion, can cease paying overdrafts at any time without prior notice of reason or cause.